Gust4voSales/appstore-rss-reviews-app/README.md

 # App Store RSS Reviews App

 A full-stack application that monitors and displays iOS App Store RSS Reviews.
-The system consists of a Go backend service that polls App Store RSS feeds and a React Native mobile app that displays the reviews.
+The system consists of a Go backend service that polls App Store RSS feeds and frontend applications (React Native mobile app and React web app) that display the reviews.

 ## 🏗️ Architecture Overview